Jürgen Kuczynski: Postwar life in East Germany

 In 1946 he had been appointed to the teaching chair for Economic History at Berlin University.
 He was in charge there of the Institute for Economic History until 1956.

 On 30 June 1947 he was elected as the first Chairman of the Society for the Study of Soviet Culture (forerunner of the Society for German–Soviet Friendship).
 He reportedly said to its members, "He who hates and despises human progress as it is manifested in the Soviet Union is himself odious and contemptible."
-Between 1949 and 1958, Kuczynski also sat as a member of the People's Chamber (Volkskammer), which was the country's national legislature.
+Between 1949 and 1958, Kuczynski also sat as a member of the Volkskammer, which was the country's national legislature.
 In 1950, he moved to East Berlin, leaving his family home in West Berlin, after Fuchs was arrested in Britain in December 1949, which led to his fears that he might soon be arrested as well.

 The SED directed him to cultural and academic activities.
 He was one of East Germany's most prominent and productive academics.
 During his lifetime he published approximately 4,000 pieces of writing.
 (Sources differ over the estimated total.)
 In 1955 he was founder and chief of the Economic History Department at the German Academy of Sciences, in addition to the Institute of Economic History.
 Both were communist fronts.
 Kuczynski's sister Renate noted that because of his bildungsbürgerlich values that he always believed that as long as works of high culture were made available to the masses that he assumed this must mean that their characters were being improved, and for Kuyzynski the really important thing was the East German state were publishing the classics of world literature in cheap paperback copies.
 Fair-Schulze wrote: "Kuczynski's Marxism was deeply intertwined with German cultural history and a specifically German bildungsbürgerlich project of modernity...Thus their Marxism was by nature far more inclusive and open-ended than what evolved as official Marxism-Leninism within the Soviet dominion...Intellectuals like Kuczynski were culturally tied to the mental world of first and second generation Marxism".